mayflower/docker-ls/README.md

 # Installation

-Four ways there are to attain enlightenment.
+Three ways there are to attain enlightenment.

 ## Precompiled binaries